-What is Design, Partnering, Management and Innovation?
+What is Design, Partnering, Management & Innovation?

 Our student-centered program is for those longing to make a difference in confronting critical social problems including hunger, poverty, disease, joblessness, and powerlessness.

 Through hands-on, applied experience, practical tools and knowledge and with community support to thrive, you will gain the skills and knowledge needed to combat these issues and to become a social change leader.

 Obtaining a graduate degree is a long-term personal investment.
 We're here to help you make your master's degree possible through scholarships and financial aid.